cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    Further examples can be found within the ANIMAL repository: http://www.animal.ahrgr.de/animations.php3?tool=Animal&lang=en

+d) The Flash applications:
+   - "Rijndael Animation" (visualizes the AES encryption method),
+   - "Rijndael Inspector" (visualizes the changes in the state matrix after each step of each round of AES), and
-d) The Flash applications "Rijndael" (visualizes the AES encryption method) and "Enigma" (visualizes the WW2 crypto machine Enigma).
+   - "Enigma" (visualizes the WW2 crypto machine Enigma).

 e) The Authorware application "NT" (Number Theory) introduces elementary number theory and visualizes many of the methods and concepts, which